ADA web compliance is more important right now than ever. For two reasons.

 - ADA lawsuits disproportionality target restaurants and hospitality businesses.

 - Your liability is massive and remediation can be prohibitively expensive.
+We've got a calculator that helps determine web accessibility audit cost for menus.
+Check it out, it's enlightening.

 To clarify the risk you’re exposed to, we gathered some ADA compliant website law information.
 Below you’ll find a summary of the current ADA website law landscape.
 You’ll also find some notable ADA website law examples—and how to comply with ADA website law so you don’t become one of them.